Skip to content

 • eight times in the opposite direction

-• fingers are tightly closed
+• the fingers are closed tightly

 • the thumb locks over the index and middle fingers

-• the knuckle line is aligned forward
+• the knuckle line is directed forward

-• the wrist remains straight
+• the wrist is kept straight

-The fist is then tensed and released by shaking the hand.
+The fist is tensed and then released by shaking the hand.

 The exercise is repeated on the opposite side.